I had a good day yesterday.

 As there were still a lot of people around where I wanted to be, I made my way over to the Tropenhaus.
 I found that if I sat for a while the birds hung around for a while.

 The next two are of a bird named White-rumped shama (Copsychus malabaricus).
 The bird was perched on a branch fairly close to me when I had the 300 mm lens with 1.4x teleconverter on, so I could only get half of the bird in the shot, as you can see to the right.
 I didn't want to change the lens, and risk the chance of losing the moment.
 So after a couple of headshots, I thought that I would take a chance and try to capture the whole bird by taking several images.
 In the moment that is took to press the shutter and pan down, I had taken 32 images!
 The result is the next image, I used Lightroom to stitch them together as a panorama.
 I think that it came out well.

 And back out again to the Alpinum in search of lizards.
 It's not very hard to find lizards here, stand still for a few moments, look around a bit, and there they are.
 The two in the next two images were right next to each other.

 The Damselflies weren't as easy to spot, I had to wait a while before seeing one hiding behind a leaf.

 Finally in full view.

-The wait was worth it though, as it lead to something unexpected.
+The wait was worth it though, as it leads to something unexpected.
 While I was sat there someone walking by kindly asked if I'd like to come along and take a few pictures of young Owls...
-I said yes please.
+I said yes, please.

 The location is very close to the Botanical Gardens and the Owls are hard to spot as there is a lot of fresh foliage on the tree.
 I have a lot of pictures of Owl's backs, and tail feathers without heads in view because I couldn't quite find a way through the leaves.